——————

 - Actual wind area of chain link mesh can be anywhere from 9% lower to 20% higher than published data.

-- There are no widely available published methods for determining wind force coefficient, Cf values for fence posts near ends and corners.
+- There are no widely available published methods for determining wind forces for fence posts near ends and corners.

-- Modern codes require ice loading for around 95% of the US, but it is typically neglected in fencing design.
+- Building codes require ice loading for around 95% of the US, but it is typically neglected in fencing design.

 Disclaimer